rd-alliance/metadata-catalog-dev/db/README.md

 ### DataTypes

-This element contains a list of data types most commonly described by metadata records that conform to this scheme.
-Each value may be *either* a URL pointing to an entry in a data type registry (preferred) *or* a human-readable term.
+This element contains a list of associative arrays.
+Each array represents one of the data types most commonly described by metadata records that conform to this
+scheme:

+  * **url**
+    Absolute URL pointing to an entry in a data type registry.

+  * **label**
+    Human-readable term.

 The MSC will take a “folksonomic” approach to the human-readable values for this
 element: users will be able to supply any value but will be encouraged to reuse values already in the database.
-Trivially different values may be merged/normalized by the MSC editors.
+Trivially different values may be merged/normalized by the MSC editors, unless clarified with a URL.

 ### Locations